hamdiheb/museum/README.md

 ### Usage

-- For anyone who wants to practice HTML5 and Bootstrap responsive design.
+- For anyone who wants to practice HTML5,Css and Bootstrap responsive design.
 - How to apply responsive desing using Bootstrap and good practices.
+- How to apply different design using Grid and flexbox.

 ## Author